elastufka/pyBDSF_to_COCO/README.md

 Convert a source catalog written by [PyBDSF](https://pybdsf.readthedocs.io) to [COCO](https://cocodataset.org/#home) dataset format.
 WCS coordinates used in PyBDSF catalogs will be converted to pixel values.

 Current limitations:
-- Bounding boxes are currently based on source major axis, not on segmentation
 - segmentation is determined from ellipse shape with no uncertainties accounted for
 - If images are a list of crops, the image shape defaults to shape of first crop